 You can stop junk mail being delivered by registering with the Mailing Preference Service either via the Mailing Preference Website or by telephoning them on 0805 703 4599

 Uncooked fruit and vegetable peelings can be placed in your home compost bin.
 See our page on Home Composting to find out how to order a subsidised home compost bin or a food digester.

 Many charities have a mobile phone recycling service.
 Contact your preferred charities to see if they run one.
 You can also recycle them locally at Whitehaven Tesco, Cleator Moor Co-op, Chapel Street car park in Egremont and Tesco in Millom.

-Please place newspapers in your black recycling box if you are on a kerbside collection scheme.
+Please place newspapers in your blue recycling box if you are on a kerbside collection scheme.
 Alternatively, bring them to one of our recycling sites.

 It is illegal and dangerous to dispose of car engine oil down the drain.
 It should not be disposed of with your general household rubbish, but taken to one of the County Council's Household Waste Recycling Centres at Frizington or Millom.

 Many products we use today have excess packaging.
 You can reduce waste by choosing products which have less packaging, buying items such as fruit and vegetables loose, and using refills for products wherever possible.
 Buying in bulk often requires less packing for one large container than several smaller ones.
-Plastic bottles, cardboard and paper packaging can be recycled at our bring sites.
+Plastic, cardboard and paper packaging can be recycled in your kerbside box/bag collection, or taken to our recycling 'bring' sites.
 Check our list or sites to see which ones take which materials.